 - Ensure drains are clear from hair and other debris.
 If they have become clogged you

-- Be aware if the toilet is connected to a septic tank (country properties, yachts etc), as chemicals can damage the septic tank.
-You must take care that only human waste goes down the toilet, and no strong chemicals as it will kill the septic bacteria and this will be a costly exercise to replace the septic tank.
+- Check if the toilet has a septic tank (country properties, yachts etc).
+As chemicals can damage the septic tank.
+You must take care that only human waste goes down the toilet.
+And no strong chemicals as it will kill the septic bacteria and this will be a costly exercise to replace the septic tank.

 - Using a wet rag wipe under and across all the surfaces, including window sills, and any areas not covered above.